xdeama/personal-site-hugo/hugo/content/en/consulting/projects/wams.md

 business-areas:
   - Energy
 ---
-As part of a strategic initiative by two European transmission system operators, I am working on the further development of a platform to improve real-time grid awareness and operational decision-making.
-The focus is on integrating high-resolution measurement data into a modular control center architecture for the analysis of complex grid phenomena.

-Key Activities:
+As part of a technical study at a European transmission system operator, I developed a custom Phasor Data Concentrator (PDC) that demonstrated the complete data path from PMUs to LFR.
+The study validated that high-resolution synchrophasor data can be captured in compliance with IEEE C37.118, concentrated through a custom PDC implementation, and integrated into a modular control center architecture.

+**Key Activities:**

-* Development of a software-based Phasor Data Concentrator (PDC) acting as a central gateway for processing PMU phasor measurement data according to the IEEE C37.118 standard.
+* **PDC Gateway:** Custom development of a software-based Phasor Data Concentrator (PDC) acting as a central gateway for processing PMU phasor measurement data according to the IEEE C37.118 standard.
-* Conception and implementation of the data pipeline using Apache Druid for high-performance long-term storage (historian) and aggregation of high-frequency measurement values.
+* **High-Performance Ingestion:** Conception and implementation of the data pipeline using Apache Druid for high-performance long-term storage (historian) and aggregation of high-frequency measurement values.
-* Implementation of specialized Grafana dashboards based on Druid data sources for the real-time visualization of grid data and historical analyses.
+* **Visualization:** Implementation of specialized Grafana dashboards based on Druid data sources for real-time visualization of grid data and historical analyses.